essagl/smarthome2016/README.md

 Easiest way to get all running is to check out the sources, build and run directly on the Raspberry PI.
 Java 8 is needed to build all sources.

+Assumed <a href="https://maven.apache.org/">maven</a> is installed call "mvn site" in the root directory of the project to generate the documentation.

 Download <a href="https://open.hpi.de/files/61a191f3-7eaa-409b-8d35-f71cb493fc6c">circuit diagram</a>
+Buy <a href="https://supr.com/embedded-smart-home/">the board</a>